SPARC-X/SPARC-X-API/README.md

 ### Mesh Spacing
 A mesh spacing or finite difference grid must be defined for the calculator to work.
 This can be done in one of three ways:
 1. by inputting the MESH_SPACING argument.
 This will use SPARC's internal mesh spacing to generate a grid
-2. by using the `h` argument, this
+2. by using the `h` argument, this  will default to converting to MESH_SPACING and utilizing this arguement in SPARC
+3. Inputting the `fd_grid` arugment which explicitly defines the finite difference grid.
+For example `fd_grid=[25,25,25]`

 ## Examples